dragonflydb/documentation/docs/command-reference/strings/bitpos.md

 ## FAQs

-### What happens if the key does not exist?

-If the key does not exist, `BITPOS` returns `-1`, indicating that no result can be found in a non-existent key.

 ### Can I use negative indexes for the start and end parameters?

 Yes, negative indexes are allowed, and they signify positions from the end of the string.